rafidalwahid/next.js_project_management/codebase-problems.md

    - Updated dashboard statistics API to use permission-based filtering instead of role-based filtering
    - Modified the dashboard components to properly use the dynamic permission system
    - Ensured consistent permission checks between frontend and backend

+4. **Dashboard Performance**: The dashboard data fetching may not be optimized for large datasets, potentially causing performance issues.

+5. **Incomplete Dashboard Widgets**: Some dashboard widgets are implemented as placeholders without real functionality.

+6. **Future Dashboard Improvements**:
+   - The dashboard should be fully modular with components rendered based on specific permissions
+   - Each dashboard component should check its own permissions rather than having a central decision point
+   - This would allow for custom dashboards based on any combination of permissions

 ## 5. Service Worker and Offline Functionality Issues